Navigation

 • the condition of the muscles around your shoulder

-• the stability of your shoulder and
+• the stability of your shoulder

-• the strength of your bones.
+• the strength of your bones

 Reverse shoulder replacement